CS Tutorials

 5. Negative Testing

-Negative testing is the type of testing in which the tester is intended to break the functionality of the testing software.
+Negative testing is the type of testing in which the tester intends to break the functionality of the testing software.
 The following are the most common techniques for negative testing.

-• Try to submit the form by entering invalid data such as entering text in the place of a numeric field like the phone number.
-The other example may be entering the email address in the incorrect format, entering the negative number on the field such as item price, or entering any value that is not possible for those fields.
+• Try to submit the form by entering invalid data, such as entering text in the place of a numeric field like the phone number.
+The other example may be entering the email address in the incorrect format, entering a negative number in the field, such as item price, or entering any value that is not possible for those fields.

 • Try to register again using an already registered email address or username.

-• Request a password by clicking on forget password link by providing an email or username that was not registered.
+• Request a password by clicking on the Forgot password link and providing an email or username that was not registered.

 • Try to log in by providing invalid login details.

-• If any field limits the form by entering more than 15 characters, try to submit the form by entering more than 15 characters.
+• If any field limits the form by entering more than 15 characters, try submitting the form by entering more than 15 characters.

 6. Security Testing

 It is the type of testing where we determine the security of the software product.
-Here the testing is done to check how the software or application is secure from internal or external attacks.
-Following are some techniques that can be used to perform security testing.
+Here, the testing is done to check how secure the software or application is from internal or external attacks.
+The following are some techniques that can be used to perform security testing.

 • Check whether the user can access the account after logging out using the browser back button.

-• Check whether anyone can access web applications’ internal URL directly into the browser address bar without login.
+• Check whether anyone can access web applications’ internal URL directly in the browser address bar without logging in.

-• If there a CAPTCHA used, try to submit a form without entering the CAPTCHA.
+• If there is a CAPTCHA used, try to submit a form without entering the CAPTCHA.

 • If you are logging in with one user account, try to go to another user account by directly changing the URL.

-• Check whether web directories or files are accessible directly with adding or removing some parts on the web address.
+• Check whether web directories or files are accessible directly by adding or removing some parts of the web address.

 Read Next: 10 Crowd Testing Platforms For Online Software Testing